dimbots/RaFall/tree_inference/tree_inference/results/mammals/random_trees/platyrrhini_families/aotidae/README.md

-Tree inference
+Phylogenetic reconstruction of the family Aotidae
 --------------

-This folder structure contains the results of the phylogenetic inference steps performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
+This folder structure contains the results of the phylogenetic inference of the family Aotidae performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
 Here now follows a brief explanation of the files and the subfolders:

-#### results

-Contains trees (and other results).
-The subfolders below this level each contain the summarized results of a SUPERSMART run.

 File description: